 - 3.3.1 Heads of School/ Unit are allocated budgets for their respective School / Unit.
-Heads of School / Unit are accountable to the Principal for the management of that budget. - 3.3.2 Budget management may be delegated to other appropriately trained staff at a level commensurate with their grade, but accountability for overall budgetary control cannot be delegated. - 3.3.3 Heads of Schools / Units should seek the advice of the Chief Financial Officer to ensure that the financial systems operating within School/ Unit provide satisfactory levels of internal financial control. - 3.3.4 Heads of School/ Unit are responsible for establishing and maintaining clear lines of responsibility within their School/ Unit for all financial matters. - 3.3.5 Where authority for resources is delegated to subordinate budget holders, the subordinate budget holders are accountable to their Heads of School/ Unit for such resources.
+Heads of School / Unit are accountable to the Master and the Quaestor on behalf of the Principal for the management of that budget. - 3.3.2 Budget management may be delegated to other appropriately trained staff at a level commensurate with their grade, but accountability for overall budgetary control cannot be delegated. - 3.3.3 Heads of Schools / Units should seek the advice of the Chief Financial Officer to ensure that the financial systems operating within School/ Unit provide satisfactory levels of internal financial control. - 3.3.4 Heads of School/ Unit are responsible for establishing and maintaining clear lines of responsibility within their School/ Unit for all financial matters. - 3.3.5 Where authority for resources is delegated to subordinate budget holders, the subordinate budget holders are accountable to their Heads of School/ Unit for such resources.